From ages 2-18, I visited Shriners Hospital for Children at least once per year for treatment. My experience there shaped who I am today.

 You will be in good hands.
 Below are some tips to make the most out of your Shriners Hospital experience:

-Ask the staff to connect you to other parents of children with similar conditions that your family is experiencing.
-The social support can turn into lifelong friendships and provide a priceless opportunity to learn from other patients’ and families’ experiences.
+- Ask the staff to connect you to other parents of children with similar conditions that your family is experiencing.
+Social support can turn into lifelong friendships and provide a priceless opportunity to learn from other patients’ and families’ experiences.

 Have you been a patient at a Shriners Hospital?
 Share your experiences in the comments!